nfdi4health/ldh-deployment/README.md

 ### Docker

 * Docker must be installed on the system (Windows/Linux/MacOS).
 Please follow the [official installation instructions][docker-install]
+* `docker-compose` is used instead of `docker compose` for compatibility with older installations
+* You need a compose version v2 - test with `docker-compose version`
-* Also consider allowing your non-root Linux user to use docker by adding it to the docker group (see [docker docs][docker-ugroup]) otherwise only a root user will be able to execute docker
+* Consider allowing your non-root Linux user to use docker by adding to the docker group (see [docker docs][docker-ugroup]) otherwise only a root user will be able to execute docker